 Does your website home page have a higher bounce rate than you would like?
 Do you wonder what you can do to keep visitors engaged and browsing your company’s products or services?

-1. Have a great tagline on your home page
+1. Have a great tagline!

 A tagline is a very efficient way to get your message across, because it is the one place – under the logo or beside the logo – on your website home page and marketing materials where users most expect to find a concise statement of the site’s purpose.
 It must characterize the whole enterprise, summing up what you do, and what makes you great!